 Finding the Best Places to Retire Since 2006!

-Overview: Along the shores of High Point Lake in hilly north central North Carolina, quiet Jamestown was founded by Quakers in 1816.
+Along the shores of 340-acre High Point Lake in hilly north central North Carolina, down to earth Jamestown was founded by Quakers in 1816.
 For several years it was home to the Confederate Arms Factory and had an Underground Railroad stop.

 Grand historic brick homes mingle with newer ranch ramblers, and neighborhoods, many without sidewalks, are leafy, low density and well tended.
-Some homes are near the water, but few have a boat dock.
-Main Street has grocery stores, veterinarians, accountants, hardware stores, not to mention some trendy eateries, including an oyster bar, a thai place, a craft beer brewery and more.
+Some homes sit next to the water, but few have a boat dock.
+Attractive Main Street has grocery stores, veterinarians, hardware stores, not to mention trendy eateries, including an oyster bar, a Thai place, a craft beer brewery and more.
 The town takes pride in its cultural heritage, and the Mendenhall Plantation keeps much of the local history alive.
 Its yearly Village Fair includes period games, music, and crafts.
 Oakdale Cotton Mills and Castle McCulloch are some of the town's other historic sites.
 Jamestown Park has an 18-hole golf course and hosts a fall tournament, while the Piedmont Saddle Club presents an annual horse show.

 Climate: Jamestown has a mild climate.
 Summer temperatures are in the 80s and 90s, and winters temperatures are in the 30s, 40s and 50s.
 On average, the area receives 45 inches of rain and a dusting of snow each year.